PrintessEditor/getting-started/README.md

       templateName: "Sign"
     });
   });

 </script>
 ```
 The **attachPrintess** call initializes Printess, passes the authentication token and the name of the template to be loaded.

-Please be aware that you'll need to tell Printess the path to its resource files (Web-Assembly and Default Fonts) in a separate property (**resourcePath**).
-Unfortunatly this can not be detected automatically during the **import**.
-So if your foder structure looks more complex you can always tell Printess from where to load.
-The **resourcePath** can also be passed as an absolute Url, like *"https://folder/folder"*
+Please be aware that you'll need to tell Printess the path to its resource files (Web-Assembly and Default Fonts) in a separate property `resourcePath`.
+Please do not change this value.

 In the `div` property you need to pass a div-element which Printess Editor will attach to.
 Printess is intended to have as much space as possible, so it is highly recommended to not leave space on left and right side.
 Especially on mobile.